zionsg/standalone-php-scripts/README.md

 - getMacIpFromArp<br>
   Get MAC addresses and their IPv4 addresses from `arp -a` output

+- groupCsv<br>
+  Parse CSV, group by the first X columns and return CSV

 - permutate<br>
   Generate permutations of a fixed length given a list of characters.